 Meet new friends

 Walking isn’t just about keeping your body and mind healthy, it can be great for your social life, too.
 ‘People who walk in groups also tend to have a shared experience of wellness, and say they feel less lonely and isolated,’ says Sarah Hanson of UEA.
 Why not give a local group a try?
-You could make friends for life, see box below.
+You could make friends for life.